-Now that Google is sending warnings to websites that are not mobile-friendly, it is time to work on your business website mobile optimisation and leave your business competitors behind.
+Now that Google is sending warnings to websites that are not mobile-friendly, it is time to work on your website mobile optimisation.

-If you have tapped on a Google Search result on your mobile phone, you will find yourself looking at a page where the text was too small, the links were tiny, and you had to scroll sideways to see all the content.
+If you have checked on a Google Search result on your mobile phone, you will find yourself looking at a page where the text is too small.

 Starting today, to make it easier for people to find the information that they’re looking for, we are adding a “mobile-friendly” label to our mobile search results, said Google.